But how do you measure those goals?

 Let’s take some goals and see how we can measure them!

 Take a look at your articles.
 See which is ranking the best and which articles need the SEO boost.
 You can rewrite the old ones and write some new ones.
 After some time check the rankings again and if your articles appear in a higher position than before, you just started your content SEO strategy successfully!
 Use Google Search Console to keep track of your rankings.
+The more keywords you’re ranking for on each page, the more traffic and conversions your website will generate.

 If you want to get more traffic on your website, your main focus should be on the number of unique visitors you get weekly or monthly.
 If the organic traffic that comes to your website using search engines increases, that means you’re doing it right.
 To keep track of the visitors on your site, use Google Analytics.